module-federation/aegis/README.md

 ## Work in Progress

 ### WebAssembly
-New features:
-- Polyglot support (Models can be written in any lang)
+Enable polyglot and WASM-powered compute

+Overview:
+- Support WASM domain, adapter, and services components
-- Port to AssemblyScript: Aegis runs on anything WASM does
+- Port Aegis to AssemblyScript for WASM standalone runtimes

 ### AppMesh
 Deecentralized network for transparent integration and dynamic redistribution of federated software